kyma-incubator/compass/docs/internal/investigations/secure-resolvers/secure-resolvers-v2.md

 #### Drawbacks

 1. Similarly to the first approach, this approach still has a more complex directive with provider functions.
 2. Similarly to the second approach, usage of foreign keys is not possible.
 Therefore, custom validation for exists in grant access API and custom delete logic during the deletion of an owner resource is still needed.
-In this case, it is not needed to modifiy the deletion of all resources but only for the 4 owner types.
+In this case, it is not needed to modify the deletion of all resources but only for the 4 owner types.
 3. It is an open question how to model UNRESTRICTED access for global integration systems such as UI, KEB, and provisioner.
 Perhaps an empty owner is a solution, however, this is typically not a good practice.

 ## Additional Research Approaches

 This section outlines several additional approaches that were taken into account during the proof of concept (PoC) phase.
-If they are considered in the future, additional, more thorough proof of concept can be planned and the designs can de discussed in a broader round.
+If they are considered in the future, additional, more thorough proof of concept can be planned and the designs can be discussed in a broader round.

-* Usage of helper functions and custom implementaion in each resolver.
+* Usage of helper functions and custom implementation in each resolver.
 * `owner_id` and `integration_system_id` are copied to each table.
 This way, the owner ID does not need to be calculated in each mutation.
 Field criteria approach can now be used because the `owner_id` is present in each table.
 The actual business logic query will have a specific where clause based on the field criteria, so that it can decide whether access is granted or not.
 Basically, a field filter/criteria will be appended by some middleware, and this field criteria will specify values for `owner_id` and `integration_system_id`.
 This filter/criteria is eventually included as part of the where clause of the DB query.
-* Introducing a generic middleware that swithces over all mutations and queries, and executes the relevant custom logic.
+* Introducing a generic middleware that switches over all mutations and queries, and executes the relevant custom logic.
 * Require an owner ID in each mutation on top of the already required input, so that the owner ID does not need to be calculated separately on each mutation.
 * Add an ownerReference resolver on each input that returns details about the owning entity.
 Via a special GraphQL field interceptor/middleware add an additional field to the input so that the resolver is called.
 In the same or in a different middleware, add logic to compare the owner and the consumer.
 * Add support for labels to all entities, and then, label each one with the system auth IDs that are allowed to access it.
 Add system auth ID in the ID token.
 Add label criteria filters to all operations (CRUD).
 Based on the system auth from the token, append a label filter criteria that finds the system auth ID from the token in the system auth IDs label values of the target entity.
 All DB calls, in the scope of the request, will have this label filter appended in the where clause.